If I could get in a time machine and go back to teenaged Greg, I’d tell him one thing: Learn how to pray.

-Now that I’m learning the power of prayer I can scream, “Say hello to my little friend” as I blast away at Satan’s strongholds in my life, church, community and nation!
-I can worship God and praise him for who he is and what he has done!
-I can intercede at Jesus’ side for both believers and unbelievers alike!
+Now that I’m learning the power of prayer, I can scream “Say hello to my little friend,” as I blast away at Satan’s strongholds in my life, church, community, and nation!
+I can worship God and praise Him for who He is and what He has done!
+I can intercede at Jesus’s side for both believers and unbelievers alike!

-Instead it is a secret weapon to be aimed at the enemy of our souls.
-It is a largely untapped pipeline for both earthly and spiritual provisions straight from heaven’s limitless reservoirs to us!
+Instead, it’s a secret weapon to be aimed at the enemy of our souls.
+It’s a largely untapped pipeline for both earthly and spiritual provisions, coming to us straight from Heaven’s limitless reservoirs!

 1. Pray often.
 Pray well.
 Pray now.

 Make prayer part of the way you live and breathe.
 Pray with your teenagers.
 Pray for your teenagers.
 Pray in private and in public.
 Spend time pouring your heart out to God in prayer with teenagers.
 Let them overhear and participate in your intercession.
-Let them hear you pray so that they, just like the first disciples of Jesus, proclaim, “teach us to pray!”
+Let them hear you pray so that they proclaim, as Jesus’s disciples did: “Teach us to pray!”

 2. Maximize desperate times.

-There’s nothing like desperation to amp up our prayers of intercession, protection and supplication.
-If a teenager comes upon a desperate time (break up, parents divorce, bullied or stabbed in the back, etc.) use that time to teach them to pray.
-Get them journalling their prayers to God.
-Point them to the Psalms and show them how to cry out their prayers of “How long O Lord?” or “Why?” to the Father.
-And teach them how to pray through the frustration to faith…just like David did again and again throughout the Psalms.
+There’s nothing like desperation to amp up our prayers of intercession, protection, and supplication.
+If a teenager is in a desperate time (a breakup, their parents’ divorce, they’ve been bullied or betrayed, etc.), use that time to teach them to pray.
+Get them to journal their prayers to God.
+Point them to the Psalms, and show them how to cry out their prayers of “How long, O Lord?” or “Why?” to the Father.
+And teach them how to pray through the frustration until they reach faith, just as David did again and again throughout the Psalms.

-Praise “Our Father in heaven, hallowed be your Name.”
-These eight words embody who God is (Our Father), how sovereign he is (in heaven) and how holy he is (hallowed by your Name.)
-Needless to say there’s a lot of potential truth to unpack in this singular sentence that will help teenagers know how to pray to and praise God.
+Praise “Our Father in Heaven, hallowed be your name.”
+These eight words focus on who God is (Our Father), how sovereign He is (in Heaven), and how holy He is (hallowed be your name).
+There’s a lot of truth to unpack in this singular sentence that will help teenagers know how to pray to and praise God.

-Request “Your kingdom come, your will be done, on earth as it is done in heaven.
-Give us this day our daily bread.”
-The first request we bring to God is not our Santa Claus wish list…or even our own personal needs (although these are important to God!)
-No, the first request is for HIS kingdom to come and HIS will to be done.
-We teach our teenagers to pray for revival in the youth group and their schools, for God’s kingdom to advance one Gospel conversation at a time until it saturates our campuses and communities and world.
-Then, of course, we teach them to ask for their “daily bread” of the ongoing provisions we need and want.
+Request “Your Kingdom come, your will be done, on Earth as it is in Heaven.
+Give us today our daily bread.”
+The first request we bring to God is not our Santa Claus wish list or even our own personal needs (although these are important to God!).
+No, the first request is for His Kingdom to come and His will to be done.
+We teach our teenagers to pray for revival in the youth group and their schools—for God’s Kingdom to advance, one Gospel conversation at a time, until it saturates our campuses and communities and world.
+Then, of course, we teach them to ask for their “daily bread” of the ongoing provisions they need and want.

 4. Program prayer into your meetings.

-What if you took used the worship time of your weekly meeting to make prayer part of your actual program?
+What if?
+What if you used the worship time of your weekly meeting to make prayer part of your actual program?
 I blogged about how to do just that here.

 Or what if the first or last half of your small groups allowed teenagers to pray with and for each other and their unreached friends?

-You may be surprised how your teenagers are longing to pray down deep inside.
+You may be surprised how your teenagers are actually longing to pray.
 They may just not know it yet.
 Programmed times of prayer can help this deep, divine desire to surface in powerful ways.

-At the Dare 2 Share conferences we program prayer into our rundown and the results have been amazing.
-There’s something about a room full of teenagers praying at the same time.
-It brings us back to that elemental root in all of us.
-After all, at the end of the day, it’s just a bunch of kids talking to their Daddy…their Daddy who happens to rule the universe!
+At the Dare 2 Share conferences, we program prayer into our rundown, and the results have been amazing.
+There’s something about a roomful of teenagers praying at the same time that stirs the soul.
+After all, at the end of the day, it’s just a bunch of kids talking to their Daddy—their Daddy who happens to rule the universe!

 5. Take them out to share the Gospel.

-The same is true of your teenagers!
-Take them out to share the Gospel, challenge them to begin a texting Gospel conversation with their friends or mobilize them to go on an evangelistic mission trip and you will see an opportunity to get them praying right away.
+The same is true of your teenagers.
+Take them out to share the Gospel, challenge them to begin a Gospel conversation with their friends via text, or mobilize them to go on an evangelistic mission trip, and you will see an opportunity to get them praying right away.
 Why?
 Because they’re probably very nervous!
-And outreaches like this create “desperate times” that can trigger teenagers to embrace the “drastic measure” of calling out to God for boldness and strength to proclaim his message.
+Outreaches like this create “desperate times” that can trigger teenagers to embrace the “drastic measure” of calling out to God for boldness and strength to proclaim His message.